Pairing Countertops and Cabinetry with Premier Dealers

 “I think Pinterest, Houzz, Google Images, and even Instagram are great tools for browsing color schemes and styles that other people have done,” says Paige Songer of Curtis Lumber.
 “Even visiting your local kitchen and bath showroom will give you great ideas for color combinations, and I would always strongly suggest utilizing a kitchen and bath designer’s expertise, which can open your eyes to all sorts of ideas.”

-She recommends pairing off-white or cream raised panel cabinets with a Cambria countertop like Berkeley™ or Nevern for a traditional look (Fahy Kitchens also loves Berkeley for a traditional style!)
+She recommends pairing off-white or cream raised panel cabinets with a Cambria countertop like Berkeley™ for a traditional look (Fahy Kitchens also loves Berkeley for a traditional style!)
 Shaker cabinet styles help achieve a farmhouse style, while driftwood adds to the beach house effect.

 Rich oaken wood cabinets accented by a Cambria Berkeley Bar quartz countertop